heysokam/osdf-old/doc/patchnotes.md

 fix : sound bug on some systems (potentially SDL non-static linking or version)
 rmv : Custom qvm-only acos function removed from the code
 chg : CPM w-turn acos function should use stdlib instead
+new : USE buttons
+new : Pre-run balance for q1.
+Pure vs Pro runs from AG (maybe also cpm?) new : Unlock 1000 maxfps

 #::::::::::::::::
 # 4 : notI.notU : Implement when possible